You are $75 away from free shipping

 If you have an oval face…lucky you!
 Your face can handle almost any facial hair style.

-2. Stay moisturized.
 Whether we’re talking about skin, hair, or both, all good routines require moisture.
 When it comes to your beard, don’t just use any old moisturizer.
 Look for one meant for your beard and skin, like the L’Oréal Paris Men Expert™ 3-Day Beard Moisturizer.
-Its formula is enriched with facial hair softeners to help make your beard feel softer.
+This formula is enriched with facial hair softeners to help make your beard feel softer.
 It also helps hydrate your skin, leaving your complexion feeling comfortable.
 Apply it onto clean skin morning or evening.

-3. Trim regularly.
-The trick to maintaining a beard that doesn’t look unruly or out of control is regular trimming.
+The trick to maintaining a beard that doesn’t look unkempt or out of control is regular trimming.
 Even if you’re working on obtaining more length, it’s a good idea to trim to help shape your facial hair.

 Want to shave it all off?
 Your facial hair removal technique is important.
 Help avoid irritation by paying attention to how you shave.

-2. Apply shaving cream.
-On wet skin, apply an even layer of your shaving cream or gel to the area you want to shave.
+While your skin is wet, apply an even layer of shaving cream or gel to the area you want to shave.

-3. Be gentle.
-It’s easy to get rough when it comes to using a razor—the AAD advises not pressing too hard when you use your razor.
+It’s easy to get rough when it comes to using a razor—the AAD advises not pressing too hard when you shave.
+No one wants nicks!

-5. Change blades routinely.
 The more you use a blade, the duller it will become—and the AAD states that it’s easier to cut yourself when the blade is dull.
+This also leads us back to tip #3, because a fresh blade will require less pressure and lead to a gentler shave.